 Participants were made to play aggressive computer games and could recall a wider variety of swear words after their session, as well as turning the air blue much more often.
 The Science of Swearing: A look into the human MIND and other less socially acceptable four-letter words.
 By Michelle Drews Disclaimer: This article covers the psychological, neurobiological, linguistic, and legal aspects of the use of profanity.

 Readers are advised that it does contain words that some individuals my find offensive or inappropriate for young children.
 What’s in a word?
-Would that which I call my pen write any less well if I call it a banana?
-Would it taste any better?
 Research demonstrates how the use of bad language can alter our behaviour.
 I have a friend who can't say "fuck".